John Simon (engraver): Work

 Simon was a prolific printmaker, (Note: In the middle 19th century, the French librarian Charles Le Blanc (1817–1865) catalogued 195 prints made by Simon; later in that century, the Irish mezzotint amateur John Chaloner Smith described 177 mezzotints by Simon.
 Various 20th-century sources estimate about 200 prints made by Simon.) particularly noted for portraits made after Kneller, Dahl, Thomas Gibson, Thomas Murray, Philippe Mercier, Enoch Seeman, and others.
-Subjects of Simon's portraits represented all points of the political spectrum, including the Duke of Marlbourough, Robert Walpole, Francis Atterbury, Lord North and Grey, the 10th Earl Marischal, and the Duke of Ormond; similarly, portraits of members of the then reigning House of Hanover were balanced by those of exiled members of the House of Stuart.
+Subjects of Simon's portraits represented all points of the political spectrum, including the Duke of Marlborough, Robert Walpole, Francis Atterbury, Lord North and Grey, the 10th Earl Marischal, and the Duke of Ormond; similarly, portraits of members of the then reigning House of Hanover were balanced by those of exiled members of the House of Stuart.
 Simon also engraved sets of the Four Mohawk Kings after John Verelst, published in 1710, and of twenty-four Poets and Philosophers of England published on six plates c.
 1727.
 Aside from portraiture, Simon took biblical, historical, and decorative subjects; alongside the Raphael Cartoons, these include Christ Restoring the Blind Man's Sight by Louis Laguerre, Four Elements by Jacopo Amigoni, Four Seasons by Rosalba Carriera.
 He was also known to make prints after Antoine Watteau, Jean-Baptiste-Siméon Chardin, Peter Paul Rubens, Federico Barocci, Sébastien Leclerc, and others.
 There are mezzotints by Simon made likely of his own invention, or after that by unknown authors; these include a portrait of the Russian statesman Alexander Danilovich, Prince Menshikov; The Judgment of Paris, a mythological subject; and A Winter Evening's Conversation, a satyrical print.

 According to later authors, Simon had a "spare and powerful" style influenced by that of Smith, yet contrasting with the latter, including cases the both worked after the same original.
 In comparison to Smith, Simon was known to use a less close grounding of plates, with laying small cross-hatched lines; In that relation, Simon's skill was regarded as inferior to Smith's in technical terms such as brightance, drawing of the figures, and details; nonetheless, Simon closely rivaled Smith in his finest works.
 In spite of aforementioned issues, Simon's prints were esteemed among "the most successful mezzotints of their day".
 In the 20th century, the English authors Malcolm Charles Salaman and the 3rd Baron Killanin credited Simon for bringing a "fresh artistic sensitiveness" and, overall, a French influence into the mezzotint medium, respectively.
 Peter Pelham, a pioneering American painter and mezzotint engraver, was an apprentice of Simon in London.